joe-akeem/contour-tiles/README.md

 that your host have.
 Moreover, each job will consume a lot of RAM, essentially dependent upon the size of the area.
 For the default area, i use 8 jobs with 16
 GB free RAM.

+Last problem, the long long time took by gdal_translate...
+Adding cache can speed up the process, but don't wait a huge difference.
+The variable is
+GDAL_CACHEMAX, in MB.

 ## Inspecting the tiles

 To inspect the mbtiles files a local tileserver can be started as follows: